jrozkosz/Evolutionary_algorithms_benchmark_platform/backend/microVM/Readme.md

 sudo ./install_firecracker_and_others.sh

 ### Now it is ready and microVM can be successfully launched by backend server BUT
-each microVM has to have a network configured to define iptables rules host interface has to be given in setup_network.sh please modify HOST_IFACE to match the one you are using you can display your available interfaces by typing 'ip link show' if you are using WIFI the interface name you should use will probably start with 'wl...' if Ethernet - the name will probably start with 'eth...'
+each microVM has to have a network configured <br />
+to define iptables rules host interface has to be given <br />
+in setup_network.sh please modify HOST_IFACE to match the one you are using <br />
+you can display your available interfaces by typing 'ip link show' <br />
+if you are using WIFI the interface name you should use will probably start with 'wl...' <br />
+if Ethernet - the name will probably start with 'eth...' <br />